Our Appointment System

 If you feel you need to be seen, please ring and speak to one of our administration team who will advise you.

-In order to assess your suitability for the clinic and prioritise your care the receptionists will need a brief explanation of your problem at the time of booking.
-The clinic is run by Doctors and Nurses.
+If you are acutely unwell or have a sick child then a same day urgent face to face consultation is often the most appropriate way to help you.
+However some urgent cases can be dealt with without the need for an examination so it may be worth an initial discussion first.
+In order to assess your suitability for the clinic and prioritise your care, the receptionists will need a brief explanation of your problem at the time of booking.
+You will be booked in to see or speak with a health professional- this can include a Nurse Practitioner, GP Registrar or a GP.
 The Nurses are trained to deal with all minor illness and injury.
 We are unable to give you a choice of clinician for this clinic.

 Your health is our priority and we would therefore expect that you should attend at the time you are given.
-All employers and schools must allow time off for urgent Doctor’s appointments.
+All employers and schools must allow time off for urgent medical appointments.

 Ongoing or complex problems may not be suitable for this clinic.
 We will only be able to deal with your immediate concerns and you may be asked to return for a routine appointment.

 - Urinary Infection